veracity/veracity-documentation/sections/vap/vap-saas-introduction/2-how-to-set-up-your-service.md

 ---
 author: Veracity adapter for Power BI
-description: VAP tutorial - how to set up your service
+description: VAP introduction - how to set up your service
 ---

 # How to set up your service